Teresa Alonso Leon

-Teresa Alonso Leon (born 1975) is an American Democratic politician currently serving in the Oregon House of Representatives.
-She represents the 22nd district, which covers parts of Marion County along Interstate 5, from Woodburn down to northern Salem.
+Teresa Alonso Leon (born 1975) is an American Democratic politician who served in the Oregon House of Representatives for three terms from 2017 to 2023.
+She represented the 22nd district, which covers parts of Marion County along Interstate 5, from Woodburn down to northern Salem.

 Biography

 Alonso Leon was born in the Mexican state of Michoacán and moved to Gervais, Oregon at the age of 4.
+She self-identifies as an Indigenous Mexican and a member of the Purépecha community.
 She graduated with a bachelor's degree from Western Oregon University in 2002, and with a master's degree in Public Administration from Portland State University in 2013.
 Alonso Leon, who became a United States citizen in 2012, was appointed to the Woodburn City Council in 2013.

 In December 2015, Alonso Leon announced her candidacy for the House seat vacated by the retiring Betty Komp.
 She defeated Republican Patti Milne, a former state representative, in the general election with 55% of the vote.
 Alonso Leon became the first immigrant Latina elected to the Oregon legislature.